aplauche/Fullerton-WP-Theme/readme.txt

 == Copyright ==

-Fullerton WordPress Theme, (C) 2022 WP Engine.
+Fullerton WordPress Theme, (C) 2022.
 Fullerton is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify